 Some people think that all rodents or insects will react the same way to all forms of pest control.
 This isn’t true.
 Pest control has to be tailored to the pest, as each species is unique in their feeding, mating, breeding and nesting preferences.

 Make sure you keep these things in mind before embarking on your DIY pest control project.
-It’s important to correctly identify the pest, tailor your plan of action, and get to the root of the problem, otherwise you might not fix it.
-As always, call Graduate Pest Solutions specializes in prevention.
+It’s important to correctly identify the pest, tailor your plan of action, and get to the root of the problem, otherwise, you might not fix it.
+Our team at Graduate Pest Solutions specializes in prevention.
 Call us at 413-566-8222 or contact us with any questions or if you are experiencing a pest problem.
 We have the knowledge and service necessary to help keep your home and workplace pest-free!